ms-iot/rpi-iotcore/drivers/sd/bcm2836/rpisdhc/README.md

 ## Testing
 The SDHC driver rpisdhc.sys has passed HLK tests for SD Class Storage.
 SDCards known to work: SanDisk 8GB Class4, SanDisk 16GB Class10, Samsung 32GB/16GB EVO Class10, Transcend 32GB Class10.

-Note: Many SDCard brands/models than the ones mentioned have been tested and are all known to work, no single SDCard had problem to boot Windows10 IoT Core and funcitonal correctly on RPi3.
+Note: Many SDCard brands/models than the ones mentioned have been tested and are all known to work, no single SDCard had problem to boot Windows10 IoT Core and functional correctly on RPi3.

 #### Benchmarking Tool
 A performance comparison between ArasanSD and this SDHC was performed during RS1 development phase using Diskspd: https://gallery.technet.microsoft.com/DiskSpd-a-robust-storage-6cd2f223.